Caramel Apple Cheesecake

 Instructions

-- To make the apple topping, combine all ingredients in a small saucepan set over medium heat.
-Stir together and cook for 5 minutes, or until apples are soft.
+5. Make the apple topping.
+While the cheesecake chills, make the apple topping.
+Combine all the ingredients in a small saucepan set over medium heat.
+Stir together and cook for 5 to 10 minutes, or until the apples are softened.
+Set aside to cool.

-- To assemble the cheesecake, remove the sides from the springform pan.
-Pipe whipped cream dollops along the outside of the cheesecake.
+8. Assemble the cheesecake.
+Once the cheesecake and apple topping are chilled, assemble the cheesecake.
+Remove the cheesecake from the springform pan.
+Pipe or dollop the whipped cream along the outer edge of the cheesecake.
 Spoon the apple filling into the center.
-Drizzle the caramel sauce over the entire cheesecake (if caramel sauce has cooled and solidified, warm slightly on the stovetop while stirring).
+Drizzle the caramel sauce over the entire cheesecake (you will not use the whole batch of caramel sauce).
+If the caramel sauce has thickened too much while cooking, warm it slightly on the stovetop while stirring.

 Notes